gatsbyjs/gatsby/docs/docs/recipes.md

 1. Login into Now CLI using `now login`

-2. Move into the directory of your Gatsby.js application
+2. Change to the directory of your Gatsby.js application in the Terminal if you aren't already there

 3. Run `now` to deploy it